British Girl Bakes Logo

 #8 Use two bowls!

-Your batch of buttercream will be in one bowl and as you pull your cake scraper away from the cake after each scrape, you need to scrape that excess buttercream off into a bowl but use a SECOND bowl for that.
+Your batch of buttercream will be in one bowl and you'll need a small empty bowl, too.
+As you pull your cake scraper away from the cake, scrape that excess buttercream off into the small bowl.

 apply and smooth a crumb coat 10 Tips for your First Cake

-It doesn’t need to be big, but this bowl is essential because the buttercream that you scrape off the cake will have crumbs in it, and if you put it into your main bowl of frosting then you’ll use that crumby buttercream for your final coat of frosting and then it’ll have holes in it.
+This bowl is essential because the buttercream that you scrape off the cake will have crumbs in it.
+If you put it into your main bowl of frosting, you'll get those crumbs into the rest of it.
+Then you’ll use that crumby buttercream for your final coat of frosting, which will have those crumbs in it.

 Your crumb coat doesn’t have to be perfect because it’s going to be covered up next.